wpinrui/owndrive/README.md

 ---

-## 8. Updating Firebase or environment
+## 8. Updating Firebase configuration

-- Add new keys to `.env.example` + `.env` (and re-run the setup script) when you expand the app.
+- To update your Firebase credentials, open the Settings dialog and modify the Firebase Configuration section.
-- If you rotate your Firebase API key, regenerate it in the console and re-run the env script.
+- If you rotate your Firebase API key, regenerate it in the Firebase console and update it in the app settings.
-- Keep `.env` out of version control (`.gitignore` already handles this).
+- Changes take effect immediately after saving—no restart required.

 ---